 Here is a list of few documents that will help you in finding your income and TDS amount deducted;

 - Form 16 – to be collected from employer to know how much tax deducted (TDS) on salary income

-- Form 16A – to be collected from deductor in case TDS on income other than salary.
+- Form 16A – to be collected from deductor in case tax has been deducted (TDS) on income other than salary.
 For example, in the case of interest from bank deposits form 16A has to be issued by the bank to you.

 - Bank statements to calculate interest on deposits

-- Deduction and HRA allowance proof in case not submitted to employer
+- Deduction and House Rent Allowance proof in case not submitted to the employer

-- Rent from house property in case not submitted to employer
+- Rent from house property in case not submitted to the employer

-- Salary slips for the whole year to recalculate your tax liability
+- Salary slips and form 12B for the whole year to recalculate your tax liability

 - Aadhaar and PAN card

-Document requirements change based on your income and other benefits you claim in your ITR.
-Therefore, before filing income tax return make sure that you are ready with all the correct information and documents.
+Document requirements may change based on your income and other benefits you claim in your Income Tax Return.
+Therefore, before filing your income tax return make sure that you are ready with all the correct information and documents.

 You can collect all the above documents in the month of April, May and June.
 However form 16 and 16A can only be collected in the month of June.